-44.2.1 Member school photographers will not be permitted.
-The official photographer of the FHSAA will provide a maximum of five (5) complimentary professional photographs to any requesting school from the Florida High School State Championship event in which the member school is competing.
+44.2.1 Member Schole photographer Date not be performed a maximum of five (5) complimentary professional photographs to any requesting school from the Florida High School State Championship event in which the member school is competing.
 All photo requests must be submitted to the official photographer of the FHSAA, in writing, not less than 72 hours prior to the start of the event.
 These photos are only to be used in the member school's publications (yearbook, newspaper, newsletters) and corresponding internet platforms (websites, social media).
 Use of the provided images must include photo credit to the official photographer of the FHSAA.

-Case 3:17-cv-00739-TJC-JBT Document 151-9 Filed 12/13/17 Page 72 of 76 PageID 8672 POLICY 45
+Case 3:17-cv-00739-TJC-JBT Document 151-9 Filed 12/13/17 Page 72 of 76 PageID 8672 POLICY 45 Case: 18-13592 Date Filed: 02/21/2019 Page: 118 of 215